UTSA-ICS/sid-server/doc/source/extension_development.rst

 Example::

     [example]
-    #driver = keystone.contrib.example.backends.sql.mySQLClass
+    #driver = sidserver.contrib.example.backends.sql.mySQLClass

     [my_other_extension]
     #extension_flag = False

-In case the Extension is overriding or re-implementing an existing portion of Keystone, the required change should be commented in the ``configuration.rst`` but not placed in the `keystone.conf.sample` file to avoid unnecessary confusion.
+In case the Extension is overriding or re-implementing an existing portion of Keystone, the required change should be commented in the ``configuration.rst`` but not placed in the `sidserver.conf.sample` file to avoid unnecessary confusion.

-Modifying the ``keystone-paste.ini`` File
+Modifying the ``sidserver-paste.ini`` File
 =========================================

-In the case an Extension is augmenting a pipeline introducing a new ``filter`` and/or APIs in the ``OS`` namespace, a corresponding ``filter:`` section is necessary to be introduced in the ``keystone-paste.ini`` file.
+In the case an Extension is augmenting a pipeline introducing a new ``filter`` and/or APIs in the ``OS`` namespace, a corresponding ``filter:`` section is necessary to be introduced in the ``sidserver-paste.ini`` file.
 The Extension should declare the filter factory constructor in the ``ini`` file.

 Example::

     [filter:example]
-    paste.filter_factory = keystone.contrib.example.routers:ExampleRouter.
+    paste.filter_factory = sidserver.contrib.example.routers:ExampleRouter.
     factory

 The ``filter`` must not be placed in the ``pipeline`` and treated as optional.